carlosbrando/rails_book-2.2/en/04_ActionPack/12_accept.markdown

-## Desabilitando o cabeçalho Accept em requisições HTTP
+## Disabling the Accept header in HTTP requests

-Quando usamos o método `respond_to` para fazer algo assim:
+When we use the `respond_to` method to do something like this:

 	def index
 	  @people = Person.find(:all)